rootwork/rootwork.org/hugo/content/blog/2008-05-27/index.md

 > visual notifications in search engine results, marking links to corporations
 > of concern.

-The Genocide Intervention Network’s proposal is an anti-genocide legislation tracker and widget system
+The Genocide Intervention Network's proposal is an anti-genocide legislation tracker and widget system
 [developed by Ivan Boothe](https://web.archive.org/web/20080719230742/http://www.netsquared.org/2008/conference/projects/anti-genocide-action-tracker-genocide-scores-every-politician-state-and-university 'View the NetSquared proposal').
-In an interview with GI-NET’s Ben Drexler, Aida McArthur asks:
+In an interview with GI-NET's Ben Drexler, Aida McArthur asks:

 > AM: What is the main challenge your staff is experiencing?
 >